 “Actually she’s the most famous woman on earth,” Archbishop Fisher said, to spontaneous applause for Our Lady.

 Archbishop Fisher then triumphantly proclaimed some of Our Lady’s titles from the Litany of the Blessed Virgin Mary and explained the talks, workshops, prayers and experiences of the Australian Catholic Youth Festival to the gathered thousands.

 “Matt Maher has helped us get into the spiritual groove,” he said, thanking the nine-time Grammy nominee and headline performer who wowed the crowd with hits Lord, I Need You and Your Grace is Enough.

 “If there’s a heaviness in your heart…the power that raised Jesus from the dead can change your life,” Matt told the jubilant fans.

 Malcolm Hart, Director of the Australian Catholic Bishops Conference Office for Youth encouraged the youth to “throw yourself in as if a spiritual crowd surfer.”

-The joy and magnitude of the event is a challenge to contemporary critics religion’s place in society.
+The joy and magnitude of the event is a challenge to contemporary critics of religion’s place in society.